ariatemplates/hashspace/README.md

 To run all the tests (compiler and runtime):
 - `grunt test`

-To run all the tests on SauceLabs browsers:
-- `grunt karma:sauce`

 You can work in the TDD mode as well:
 - `grunt tdd`

 For the compiler test only:
-- run `grunt mochaTest`
+- run `grunt mocha`

 For the browser-based runtime tests only:
-- run `grunt karma:unit` (you can also work in the TDD mode by running `grunt karma:tdd`)
+- run `grunt karma:unit` to test on local browsers (you can also work in the TDD mode by running `grunt karma:tdd`)
+- run `grunt karma:sauce` to test on SauceLabs browsers

 To do the health check on the project (before commit, for example) run `grunt test`.
 This will run